Biomedical Sciences - BSc (Hons)

 In order to complete this course, you must successfully complete all the following CORE modules (totalling 120 credits).

 Biochemistry is the study of the fundamental chemical and molecular reactions that occur within living organisms.
-The aim of this module is to introduce the biochemical reactions that occur within the human body, framed in the context of human health and disease.
-There are 5 broad themes in biochemistry that will be covered throughout the module:
+The aim of this module is to introduce you to structure/function relationships of key biological molecules, as well as the fundamental biochemical reactions that occur within the human body.
+The module is delivered in 5 broad themes covering:

 Year Two